Blessed Are You Who Believed

 when I was being fashioned in secret

-and molded in the depths of the earth.
+and moulded in the depths of the earth.

 Your eyes saw all my actions;